benfiola/seven-days-to-die/README.md

 ## Server Data

 The docker image is configured to host server data in the `/data` folder.
 For persistence, you will need to mount a local path (or, _PersistentVolume_ if Kubernetes, to the `/data` folder).

+## UID/GID

+The docker image is configured to run under a non-root user.

+If a container is run as the root user, the entrypoint will attempt to take ownership of necessary files under the values of environment variables `UID` and `GID` and relaunch itself.

+If a container is run as a non-root user, the entrypoint will run as this non-root user.
+It's assumed that necessary files are already owned by the current non-root user.

 ## Health check